mtldesai809/Project/README.md

 for the Final project here are the creditianl details

-Faculty
-Username      Password
+To access Faculty-1
+Username:- Robert
-Robert        Robert
+Password:- Robert

+To access Faculty-2
+Username:- David
-David         David
+Password:- David

-Student
-Username      Password
+To access Faculty-2
+Username:- Mitts
-Mitts         Mitts
+Password:- Mitts

+To access Faculty-2
+Username:- Alisha
-Alisha        Alisha
+Password:- Alisha